Sign In Start Free Trial

 What this book covers

 Chapter 1, Exploring the Blueprint Editor, covers the Blueprint Editor and all the panels that are integrated into it.
 We will explore the Components tab, the My Blueprint tab, the Details tab, and the Viewport and Event Graph tabs.
-Then, we will go through what Components are and how to add them to a Blueprint.
+Then, we will go through what components are and how to add them to a Blueprint.

 Chapter 2, Programming with Blueprints, explains programming concepts that are used in Blueprints.
-We will learn about how to use variables, operators, Events, Actions, Macros, and Functions.
+We will learn about how to use variables, operators, events, actions, macros, and functions.

 Chapter 4, Understanding Blueprint Communication, explores different types of Blueprint Communication, which allows one Blueprint to access the information of another Blueprint.

-Chapter 5, Object Interaction with Blueprints, covers how to bring new objects to a Level to help build the world in which the game will be set.
-We will move on to manipulating materials on objects, first through the object Editor, and then by triggering during runtime via Blueprints.
+Chapter 5, Object Interaction with Blueprints, covers how to bring new objects to a level to help build the world in which the game will be set.
+We will move on to manipulating materials on objects, first through the object editor, and then by triggering during runtime via Blueprints.

-Chapter 6, Enhancing Player Abilities, teaches you how to use Blueprints to generate new objects during gameplay, and also, to link actions in Blueprints to player control inputs.
+Chapter 6, Enhancing Player Abilities, teaches you how to use Blueprints to generate new objects during gameplay, and how to link actions in Blueprints to player control inputs.
 You'll also learn about how to create Blueprints that allow objects to react to collisions with our generated projectiles.

-Chapter 8, Creating Constraints and Gameplay Objectives, covers how to constrain the player's abilities, define the gameplay objectives for a Level, and track those objectives.
-We'll walk through setting up collectible ammo packs that will refill the ammo of the player's gun, as well as utilizing the Level Blueprint to define a win condition for our game.
+Chapter 8, Creating Constraints and Gameplay Objectives, covers how to constrain the player's abilities, define the gameplay objectives for a level, and track those objectives.
+We'll walk through setting up collectible ammo packs that will refill the ammo of the player's gun, as well as utilizing the level Blueprint to define a win condition for our game.

-Chapter 9, Building Smart Enemies with Artificial Intelligence, is a crucial chapter that covers how to create an enemy zombie AI that will pursue the player around the Level.
-We'll walk through setting up a navigation mesh on our Level and see how to use Blueprints to get enemies to traverse between patrol points.
+Chapter 9, Building Smart Enemies with Artificial Intelligence, is a crucial chapter that covers how to create an enemy zombie AI that will pursue the player around the level.
+We'll walk through setting up a navigation mesh on our level and see how to use Blueprints to get enemies to traverse between patrol points.

-Chapter 10, Upgrading the AI Enemies, teaches us how to create a compelling experience by modifying the zombie AI to have states, in order to give the zombies a little more intelligence.
+Chapter 10, Upgrading the AI Enemies, teaches us how to create a compelling experience by modifying the zombie AI to have states in order to give the zombies a little more intelligence.
 In this chapter, we'll set up the patrol, searching, and attack states for the zombies by using visual and auditory detection.
-Additionally, we'll explore how to make new enemies appear gradually, as the game is playing.
+Additionally, we'll explore how to make new enemies appear gradually as the game is playing.

 Chapter 11, Game States and Applying the Finishing Touches, adds the finishing touches that are required to make our game a complete experience before we finalize our game for release.
 In this chapter, we'll create rounds that will make the game increasingly difficult, game saves so that the player can save their progress and return, and player death to make the game's challenge meaningful.